-As filed with the Securities and Exchange Commission on June 21, 2000 SECURITIES AND EXCHANGE COMMISSION AMENDMENT NO.1 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 RENAISSANCERE HOLDINGS LTD. (Exact name of registrant as specified in its charter) 98-013-8020 Bermuda (State or other jurisdiction (I.R.S.
-Employer of incorporation of organization) Identification No.) Renaissance House 8-12 East Broadway Pembroke HM 19 Bermuda (441) 295-4513 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) John M. Lummis Senior Vice President and Chief Financial Officer 8-12 East Broadway Pembroke HM 19 Bermuda (441) 295-4513 (Name, address, including zip code, and telephone number, including area code, of agent for service) with a copy to: John S. D'Alimonte, Esq.
-Willkie Farr & Gallagher 787 Seventh Avenue

-New York, New York 10019 (212) 728-8000

-Approximate date of commencement of proposed sale of the securities to the public: As soon as practicable after this Registration Statement becomes effective.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. []

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-[X]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective Registration statement for the same offering.[]

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. []

-(Cover continued on following page)
+SECURITIES AND EXCHANGE COMMISSION AMENDMENT NO.1 T0 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 RENAISSANCERE HOLDINGS LTD. (Exact name of registrant as specified in its charter) 98-013-8020 Bermuda (State or other jurisdiction of incorporation of organization) (I.R.S.
+Employer Identification No.) -----Renaissance House 8-12 East Broadway Pembroke HM 19 Bermuda (441) 295-4513 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) John M. Lummis Senior Vice President and Chief Financial Officer 8-12 East Broadway Pembroke HM 19 Bermuda (441) 295-4513 (Name, address, including zip code, and telephone number, including area code, of agent for service) with a copy to: John S. D'Alimonte, Esq.
+Willkie Farr & Gallagher 787 Seventh Avenue New York, New York 10019 (212) 728-8000 -----Approximate date of commencement of proposed sale of the securities to the public: As soon as practicable after this Registration Statement becomes effective.
+If the only securities being registered on this $\ensuremath{\mathsf{Form}}$ are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [] If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective Registration statement for the same offering.[] If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [] (Cover continued on following page)